• 23 miles +/- NW of Crystal City

 ADDITIONAL FACILITIES: 4 Bay Barn • 16,000 sq ft Shop & Equipment Barn • Shooting Range • Grain Bins • Foreman's House • Hunting Guides Living Quarters • Storage Tanks • Dog Kennel

-FENCING: The entire ranch is enclosed by game-proof fencing in good or better condition.
+FENCING: Except for one low-fenced boundary with a huge neighboring ranch, the entire Myane Ranch is enclosed by game-proof fencing in good or better condition.
 One corner of the ranch has a high-fenced trap of about 400 acres which could be used to trap or release game.

 Primary game species include Whitetail deer, Rio Grande turkey, Dove, and Bobwhite and Blue Quail.
 Additionally, Waterfowl, Feral Hogs, Grey Fox, Raccoon, Coyote, and Bobcat are found on the Ranch.